daochoam/MEAN-TopSpinStore/README.md

 * nodemon => 2.0.20.

 ### Installation:
+To install the project:
+1. Install [Node.js](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/cli/v6/commands/npm-install) package manager.

-To install the project, go to the `~.../backend` directory from the shell and run the `npm install` command.
+2. Go to the `~.../backend` directory from the shell and run the `npm install` command.

 ## Frontend